kmkz-69/web-desk/README.md

    ### Ask a question about App

-   You can ask questions and initiate [discussions](https://github.com/kmkz-69/web-desktop-app/discussions/) about Prisma-related topics in the `prisma` repository on GitHub.
+   You can ask questions and initiate [discussions](https://github.com/kmkz-69/web-desktop-app/discussions/) about Prisma-related topics in the `Convert web to desktop` repository on GitHub.

 👉 [**Ask a question**](https://github.com/kmkz-69/web-desktop-app/discussions/new)